Huskarhero/django-shop/docs/howto/address-model.rst

 Address Model
 =============

-**DjangoSHOP** is shipped with a default address model as found in :class:`shop.models.defaults.address.Address`.
+**DjangoSHOP** is shipped with a default address model, :class:`shop.models.defaults.address.Address`

 Some people might feel that this model is not suitable for their project.
 We might be using a "client" + address model from an external application or simply want to write your own.